-What Can a Handyman Do in Anna, Texas?
+What Can a Handyman Do Without a License in Anna, Texas?

 In Texas, there is no general state “handyman license” or general contractor license for typical residential repair/remodel work; instead, Texas regulates specific trades (electrical, plumbing, HVAC, fire sprinklers, elevators, etc.) and local governments handle permits/inspections.
 A “handyman exemption threshold” (like a dollar cap) is not a statewide Texas concept—your limits are primarily (1) trade-license boundaries and (2) local permit requirements (Anna/Collin County).
 If you stay in non-licensed trades (painting, drywall repair, trim/cabinet hardware, minor carpentry) and pull permits when required, you can usually operate as a handyman without a state contractor license.